 At Formations, we believe the best way for S-Corporation owners to pay their federal income taxes is to have those taxes withheld from their payroll.
 This reduces paperwork, eliminates the need for estimated payments, and ensures that your tax liability is covered.

-Your federal taxes as a self-employed individual are based upon your current tax bracket.
-Your income for the year, which includes wages, distributions from your S-Corporation (or the profits of your business if you are not currently an S-Corporation), interest and investment income, etc. is added together and then reduced by allowed exemptions and deductions for the year.
+Your federal taxes as a self-employed individual are based on your current tax bracket.
+Your income for the year, which includes wages, distributions from your S-Corporation (or the profits of your business if you are not currently an S-Corporation), interest and investment income, etc. are added together and then reduced by allowed exemptions and deductions for the year.
 Tax on this amount is determined using your tax bracket percentage, which ranges from 10% to 37%.
 You are taxed at a marginal tax rate, meaning that your first dollar earned is taxed at the lowest bracket, and as your income increases, the money you earn is taxed at a higher bracket.
 If, in 2020, you are a single individual that makes $150,000 you would fall into the 24% tax bracket.
 But, because income taxes are assessed progressively, your income will be taxed at a variety of rates, up to that 24%.
-Your first $9,875 will be taxed at 10%, amounts from $9,875 to $40,125 at 12%, income from $40,125 to $85,525 at 22%, and the income from $85,525 to $150,000 will be taxed at the 24% tax rate.
+Your first $9,875 will be taxed at 10%, amounts from $9,875 to $40,125 at 12%, income from $40,125 to $85,525 at 22%, and income from $85,525 to $150,000 will be taxed at a 24% tax rate.

 An S-Corporation is a pass-through entity, meaning that all the profits (or losses) pass through to the shareholders.
 The S-Corporation does not pay a federal tax on its overall profits.
 You will receive a Schedule K-1 Shareholder’s Share of Income and report your share of those profits (or losses) on your personal tax return.
 This is reported as part of your overall taxable income and is taxed at your current personal tax rate.